 The moment Sharon Hollamby robbed a convenience store with her son’s fishing knife, she knew that something was terribly wrong with her.
 For the 58-year old, the entire affair began with a simple gambling approach.
 As it turned out, the pokies game became her waterloo soon after.

+“Compulsive gambling is a serious addiction that can cause severe consequences.”
+Natalia S. David, PsyD. explains.
 Like most gambling addicts, Sharon never thought that a casual fun time will encourage her to pursue a troubling life.
 What she initially did was to look around, socialize and randomly use one of the machines at a recreation club.
 As it turns out, her somewhat gullible move would lead her to self-destruct.

 Messed up Life